zjgkkn-wq/pipellm/README.md

 prompts:
 - name: summary
-  prompt: Summarize this text and provide an overview:
+  prompt: >
+    Summarize the following text into a single short paragraph in English.
+The summary should be clear, concise, and easy to read, capturing the most important ideas.

+    Text:

 - name: kharms
-  prompt: Rewrite this text as if you were Daniil Kharms:
+  prompt: >
+    Rewrite the following text in the style of Daniil Kharms.
+The result should be slightly surreal, whimsical, and playful, but still preserve the original meaning and be understandable.

+    Text:
 ```

 3. Generate shell aliases and add them to `.bashrc`: